The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Hakeem was indeed a physical specimen.
 He stood at 7 feet tall and weighed 250 lbs.
 He had quick reflexes and was quite athletic.
-Unlike the slow plodding big man which was common at the time, Hakeem moved liked a big guard.
+Unlike the slow, plodding big man which was common at the time, Hakeem moved like a big guard.
 He would even at times lead the fast break while dribbling down the court.

 While Hakeem was an offensive machine averaging a 21.8 point per game clip throughout his career, he was best known for his defensive presence.
 He averaged 11.1 rebounds and 3.1 blocks to go with 1.7 steals through his illustrious career.
-He is a nine-time All-Defensive team selection and a two time Defensive Player of the Year.
+He was a nine-time All-Defensive team selection and a two-time Defensive Player of the Year.

 The following season, Ralph Sampson was traded to the Golden State Warriors for Eric "Sleepy" Floyd and Joe Barry Carrol.
 With his tag team partner gone, Hakeem would still be able to carry the Rockets to the postseason but never again to the NBA Finals until 1994.

-In the 1998-1999 Season, the Rockets had one last chance to win a championship under the Olajuwon era as they had Charles Barkley and a recently acquired Scottie Pippen.
+In the 1998–1999 Season, the Rockets had one last chance to win a championship under the Olajuwon era as they had Charles Barkley and a recently acquired Scottie Pippen.
 This formed a superteam.
 Though the three players were past their prime, what really sunk them was age and injury.
 Had this team been formed a few years earlier, this team would have dominated the west.
-But at the time of construction age, injury and lack of chemistry ultimately doomed this superteam.
+But age, injury, and lack of chemistry ultimately doomed this superteam.

 On August 2, 2001, the Hakeem Olajuwon era would end in Houston as he was traded to the Toronto Raptors for a 2002 first-round draft pick (Bostjan Nachbar) and a 2002 second-round draft pick (Tito Maddox).

 This marked Olajuwon's last season in the NBA.
 The Rockets then retired his jersey soon after.
-He was inducted to the Basketball Hall of Fame in 2008.
+He was inducted into the Basketball Hall of Fame in 2008.

 Hakeem was not only a legend on the court but off the court as well.